MERNCraft/css-only-games-1/README.md

   opacity: 1;
 }
 ```
 Does this solve the problem that you just created?
-No. But if you place a copy of the  element`<p>You have clicked on <span>/</span> circles.</p>` back at the end, everything works fine,  at least in this final position.
+No. But if you place a copy of the  element `<p>You have clicked on <span>/</span> circles.</p>` back at the end, everything works fine,  at least in this final position.
 This _suggests_ that the order in which rules appear _in the CSS file_ **does not** affect the order in which a `counter` is incremented.

 But don't let this give you a false sense of security.
-As Mr Weasley said: "Never trust something that can think for itself if you can't see where it keeps its brain".
+As Mr Weasley said: "Never trust something that can think for itself if you can't see where it keeps its brain."

 ![first and last](images/first-last.webp)
-Figure 10.
+Figure 11.

 ### Checking it twice

 Whenever I am following a tutorial to learn a new technique, I do the tutorial twice.
 The first time, I follow the instructions carefully, so that I can see that the results are what the writer promised.

-> Sometimes, tutorials contain errors — a missing step, a missing line, a missing semi-colon — and sometimes the technology has changed since the tutorial was written, and instructions that used to work no longer do.
+> Sometimes, tutorials contain errors — a missing step, a missing line, a missing semicolon — and sometimes the technology has changed since the tutorial was written, and instructions that used to work no longer do.
 When I encounter a tutorial like this, I find that it is often worth persisting, and searching online for solutions.
 The process of searching is where a lot of my learning happens.

 The second time I do the tutorial, I try not to read it at all.
 I do as much as I can from memory, and inevitably I make mistakes because there is something that I did not understand, or did not pay attention to, or assumed that I could ignore.
 I don't _mean_ to be disruptive.
 I just allow disruption to happen.